bigevilbeard/challenges_with-network_automation/README.md

 ```

 ## Reservation Setup
-This lesson leverages a specific [VIRL](https://github.com/bigevilbeard/challenges_with-network_automation/blob/master/topology.virl) topology.
+This lesson leverages a specific [VIRL](https://github.com/bigevilbeard/automated_bgp_iox/blob/master/topology.virl) topology, as such virl default passwords are used on all routers (cisco/cisco).
 Before beginning this lesson run the following command to reconfigure the Sandbox with the proper topology.

 From the `challenges_with-network_automation` directory
 ```